Food Matters Live: A Review

 The second panel featured Morten Toft Bech, founder of Meatless Farm Co; Emily Keogh, Managing Director of Palm PR, and Nisha Menon, founder of Jack & Chill.
 With plant-based being so high on the show’s agenda, this was a brilliant topic to discuss.
 We covered issues such as how the industry has evolved over the years; whether or not there is a sustainability crisis looming for the industry (air-miles, soy deforestation, water usage) or whether it is simply a market in infancy; lab-grown meat and its ethics; and more.

 If you would like to know how our expertise in category can help grow your FMCG business, get in touch.
-Alternatively, you can email Hamish Renton, managing director [email protected] or Roseanna, Marketing and Commercial consultant, [email protected]
+Alternatively, you can email Hamish Renton, managing director [email protected] or Roseanna, Food Marketing and Commercial consultant, [email protected]

 You might be interested in…